-Discover engaging morning meeting activities for kindergarten, (even ideas for distance learning).
+Discover engaging morning meeting activities for kindergarten..
 Get ideas for morning greetings, sharing, activities and news, to support a strong classroom community.

-I don’t know about you, but the reason I went into teaching was all about kids.
+I don’t know about you, but the reason I went into teaching was the kids.
 I love positive interactions with children – they bring me great joy!
-The last several months of distance teaching reinforced that for me.
+The recent periods of distance teaching reinforced that for me.
 It was painful to cut back on these critical interactions!

 The joy of positive interactions with kids helped me discover Responsive Classroom (and morning meetings), very early in my teaching career.
 Since that time, a morning meeting has been a key part of my classroom routine.
 I want my students to have a warm and caring start to their school day.
 This sets us up for positive, caring interactions throughout the school day.